We all struggle. We all suffer on the inside. Every day…

 We have no way of knowing exactly what lies over the horizon, but that’s what makes every day’s journey interesting and exciting – that’s what makes today so powerful.
 Anything is possible!

 Which of the points mentioned above do you sometimes struggle with?
 How have you coped?
-What other truths have you learned and accepted that have helped you live well?
+What other truths have you learned and accepted that have helped you live well in recent times?